(Anadolu Agency via Getty Images, FILE)

 EXPLAINER: How did Russia-Ukraine war trigger a food crisis?

-LONDON (AP) — Russian hostilities in Ukraine are preventing grain from leaving the “breadbasket of the world" and making food more expensive across the globe, threatening to worsen shortages, hunger and political instability in developing countries.
+Russian hostilities in Ukraine are preventing grain from leaving the “breadbasket of the world.”
+That is making food more expensive across the globe and threatening to worsen shortages, hunger and political instability in developing countries.

 Freedom riders' convictions vacated in North Carolina 75 years later